JeanExtreme002/PyMemoryEditor/README.md

 pip3 install PyMemoryEditor
 ```

+### Tkinter application sample:
+You can run a simple tkinter application to scan the memory of a process by typing `pymemoryeditor` at the CLI.

 # Basic Usage:
 Import `PyMemoryEditor` and open a process using the `OpenProcess` class, passing a window title, process name <br>
 or PID as an argument.
 You can use the context manager to do this.